-The Information Commissioner for the UK Supervisory Authority leading on GDPR is on a mission to move UK PLC away from 'tick box' security and privacy to embedding it into the fabric of organisations.
+Elizabeth Denham is the Information Commissioner for the UK Supervisory Authority leading on GDPR.
+She is on a mission to move UK PLC away from 'tick box' security and privacy to embedding it into the fabric of organisations.

 We echo that vision.
 Regardless of the business case benefits in theory, if leadership don't believe in security and privacy benefits themselves, it's unlikely to be a success in practice.